Eleott-hi/Eleott-hi/README.md

 👋 Hello World!
 I'm Victor, a passionate developer with a knack for crafting efficient and scalable solutions. 🚀

+📚 Learning at School 21: Currently expanding my knowledge in a dynamic learning environment at [School 21](https://21-school.ru/), where I'm gaining hands-on experience and tackling real-world coding challenges.

 🚀 Seeking: Python/C++ Backend Developer opportunities.
 I'm on the lookout for a role where I can collaborate with talented individuals, contribute to impactful projects, and continuously enhance my skills.

 💡 About me: